BytemarkHosting/flexnbd-c/README.proxy.txt

 ~~~~~~~

 *--addr, -l ADDR*:
     The address to listen on.
-Required.
+If this begins with a '/', it is assumed to be
+    a UNIX domain socket to create.
+Otherwise, it should be an IPv4 or IPv6
+    address.
 *--port, -p PORT*:
-    The port to listen on.
-Required.
+    The port to listen on, if --addr is not a UNIX socket.

 *--conn-addr, -C ADDR*:
     The address of the NBD server to connect to.
 Required.